Supporting meaningful conversations

 Educator Reading Guide for children's picture book Safe Love Feels Like This by Lauren Armstrong

-Educator Reading Guide
+Educator Reading Guides

-Resource Based on Rosenshine’s Principles of Instruction
+Resources Based on Rosenshine’s Principles of Instruction

 What’s Included:

-• Key Themes and Guided Class Discussion Questions: Help children explore what safe love feels like and how to recognise their emotions and boundaries.
+• Key Themes and Guided Class Discussion Questions: Help children explore what safe love feels like and how to recognise their strengths, emotions and boundaries.

 • Lesson Plans & Resources: